StimulCross/nestjs-lru-cache/README.md

 -   `hashFunction` - A function that accepts the same parameters as the decorated method and returns a string that will be appended to the generated cache key.
 You can specify it as the first argument or use this property in the options object.
 -   `useSharedCache` - Whether the decorated method should use shared cache across multiple class instances, even if the class is decorated with `@Cacheable` decorator.
 Defaults to `false`.
 -   `useArgumentOptions` - Makes the decorator use [argument options](#argument-options) passed as the last argument to the decorated method to control caching behavior for **one specific method call**.
 See below for more information.
 Defaults to `false`.
--   `ttl` - Max time to live for items before they are considered stale.
+-   `ttl` - Max time to live for entries before they are considered stale.
+-   `size` - The size of entry to add.
+Prevents calling the `sizeCalculation` function and just use the specified number if it is a positive integer.
 -   `sizeCalculation` - Function used to calculate the size of stored entries.
 If you're storing strings or buffers, then you probably want to do something like `n => n.length`.
-The item is passed as the first argument, and the key is passed as the second argument.
+The entry is passed as the first argument, and the key is passed as the second argument.
 -   `noDisposeOnSet` - Whether the `dispose()` function should be called if the entry key is still accessible within the cache.
 -   `noUpdateTTL` - Whether to not update the TTL when overwriting an existing entry.
--   `updateAgeOnGet` - Whether the age of an entry should be updated on `get()`.
+-   `updateAgeOnGet` - Whether the age of an entry should be updated on `get()` (when the decorator gets the cached result of the decorated getter/method).
--   `updateAgeOnHas` - Whether the age of an entry should be updated on `has()`.
+-   `updateAgeOnHas` - Whether the age of an entry should be updated on `has()` (when the decorator checks if the decorated getter/method has a cached result).
 -   `noDeleteOnStaleGet` - Setting to `true` will cause stale entries to remain in the cache, until they are explicitly deleted with `delete(key)`, or retrieved with `noDeleteOnStaleGet` set to `false`.

 The example below shows how you can apply some cache options at the method level.